spatialaudio/portaudio-binaries/README.md

-There are two sets of DLL files, one including the default host APIs, namely WMME, DirectSound, WDM/KS and WASAPI, and another one (`*-asio.dll`) where ASIO is enabled as well.
+There are two sets of DLL files, one including the default host APIs, namely MME, DirectSound, WDM/KS and WASAPI, and another one (`*-asio.dll`) where ASIO is enabled as well.
 For more information about the ASIO SDK see http://www.steinberg.net/en/company/developers.html.